 For this reason, FinCEN requires covered institutions to identify and file Suspicious Activity Reports (SARs) on potential terror funding.
 Furthermore, this government bureau urges the involved institutions to comply with the set sanction programs regarding the AML/CFT risk-based policies.

 Organizations such as consumer banks, healthcare, and tax institutions generate the highest percentage of illicit funds through fraud.
 For instance, the US healthcare organization is estimated to generate at least $100 billion annual illegal funds.

 The most common fraud activities include corruption, drug smuggling, human trafficking, and organized crime, to mention a few.

 Fraudsters launder their proceeds through methods such as transfers through accounts of established offshore legal entities, money mules, or accounts controlled by cyber actors, etc.

-Therefore, FinCEN has categorized fraud under its list of Priorities and advises the involved organizations about the same.
-These advisories place much emphasis on email account compromise and Business Email Compromise (BEC).
+Therefore, FinCEN has categorized fraud under its list of Priorities and advises the involved organizations.
+These advisories emphasize email account compromise and Business Email Compromise (BEC).

 5. Transnational Criminal Organization Activity